 2. All applications for sabbatical leave shall state the purpose of the leave and be made in writing to the President not later than one week before the second meeting of the Educational Policy Committee two terms preceding the term for which leave is required.
-The Fellow concerned will be responsible, after consultation with his or her colleagues, for providing the Senior Tutor with details of proposed alternative teaching arrangements for submission to the Educational Policy Committee.
-Where a Fellow is the only Tutor in the subject he or she should also inform the Senior Tutor which Fellow in the College will be responsible for looking after his or her students during the leave period.
+The Fellow concerned will be responsible, after consultation with their colleagues, for providing the Senior Tutor with details of proposed alternative teaching arrangements for submission to the Educational Policy Committee.
+Where a Fellow is the only Tutor in the subject, they should also inform the Senior Tutor which Fellow in the College will be responsible for looking after their students during the leave period.
 The Committee shall consider the applications and make recommendations to the Governing Body accordingly.

-3. During his or her sabbatical leave each Fellow shall be entitled to receive his or her full stipend and allowances as a Fellow.
+3. During their sabbatical leave each Fellow shall be entitled to receive their full stipend and allowances as a Fellow.